stillatmylinux/EXIF-sort/README.md

 Put to "source" path to your *.jpeg files, which you want yo sort.

-Put to "destination" path to your destination folder.
+Put to "destination" your destination folder path.

 Push "run"